-When we first sat down to review the HyperX Cloud Revolver S, we were frankly divided.
-On one hand, it has brilliant 7.1-channel surround sound delivered through Dolby’s trademark digital signal processor.
-On the other, it’s ludicrously expensive when compared to other headsets featuring similar specs.
-Luckily, as one of Kingston’s most subdued pair of cans we’ve ever laid our ears on, the pristine comfort and top-notch sound more than makes up for its high price and weirdly placed detachable mic.
+When we first sat down to review the HyperX Cloud Revolver S, we were a bit divided.
+On one hand, it features fantastic 7.1-channel surround sound, delivered through Dolby's trademark digital signal processor.
+On the other, it's extremely pricey when compared to other similar headsets.
+Luckily, as one of Kingston's most subdued pair of cans we've ever seen (or heard), the pristine comfort and top-notch sound more than make up for its high price and oddly placed detachable mic.

 Read the full review: HyperX Cloud Revolver S